sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 - contains a lot of information about the biographies of the judges at the GFCC.
 This data set contains also the information about the party that nominated the judge, which is necessary for our analyses.

-judicialData_Sep16.txt:
+chamber_decision_cleaned.csv:

-- contains all chamber decisions that are available on the webpage of the GFCC.
+- contains all chamber decisions that are available on the webpage of the GFCC from 1998-2018.
 You can find all code to replicate the webscraping in this [Github Repository](https://github.com/sebastiansternberg/scraper-decisions-German-Federal-Constitutional-Court).

 ## General information

 The Geschäftsverteilung (RoP) is published on the website of the GFCC as well.
 In the RoP, the judges determine who is sitting in which chamber.
 They also write down who is replacing judges who drop out, e.g. because of illness.
 Typical replacement rules read as follows:

 Bei Verhinderung ordentlicher Kammermitglieder treten: